-These types of charges have all sorts of advantages that include transferability if you decide that the bank is not serving your needs and you want to switch to another lender at the end of your term.
+These types of charges have all sorts of advantages, including transferability if you decide that the bank is not serving your needs and you want to switch to another lender at the end of your term.
 In other words, you still have options that don’t cost you a fortune if your current lender stops being nice.

 Then there are collateral mortgages.
-The powers that be at one of the major banks must have been thinking that more than one billion dollars in profits just isn’t enough so they came up with the idea of offering collateral mortgages.
-With this approach, the bank registers a charge for the full value of the house or, in increasingly frequent “are you kidding me” cases, up to 125% of the value of your home!
-These charges can only be registered or discharged, they cannot be transferred to another institution.
+With this approach, the bank registers a charge for the full value of the house or, in increasingly frequent “are you kidding me” cases, up to 125% of the value of your home.
+You can only register or discharge these charges; you cannot transfer them to another institution.

 When you read the banks’ press on this, they make it sound like they’ve just done you the biggest favour imaginable by allowing you (maybe, if you qualify and if they feel like it) to borrow more money without having to register another mortgage and incurring a few costs.